lautarodragan/challenges.kraken-crypto-payments/README.md

 1. `listsinceblock` returns transactions affecting addresses known to bitcoind's wallet.
     1. This hypothetical Kraken software uses bitcoind's wallet rather than its own wallet implementation.
-1. `listsinceblock`'s `address` field: [_send_ transactions list the address sent to. _receive_ transactions list the address received with.](https://github.com/bitcoin/bitcoin/issues/16040#issuecomment-493315929).
-  - The known addresses of users are not really _of_ the users, they are addresses I own, which I created and asked users to transfer frunds to.
-1. At least some of the block hashes mentioned in the files don't exist in either mainnet or testnet.
-    1. It's probably some regtest data.
 1. `listsinceblock` takes a mandatory `blockhash` argument and three optional ones: `target_confirmations`, `include_watchonly` and `include_removed`.
     1. None of them were provided in the challenge.
 Does it matter?
     1. `target_confirmations` affects the result's `lastblock`.